LINSMARIYA/LINSMARIYA/README.md

 ### Hi there 👋
 ### Its a great Day...

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on Frontend development
-- 🌱 I’m currently learning Bootstrap
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with study materials
-- 💬 Ask me about UI/UX or Graphic Designing
+- 💬 Ask me about C,Java ,UI/UX , Bootstrap
 - 📫 How to reach me: linzmar0002@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Its good to brush up skills...wait not...waste not.